 Clearwater Marine Aquarium (CMA)

-Not only can you view Winter in real life, you’ll also be able to check out Rufus the pelican and Hope (from Dolphin Tale 2) along with the other rescued dolphins from stunning underwater windows or the spacious, open-air Dolphin Terrace.
+Not only can you view Winter in real life (until her passing in November 2021), you’ll also be able to check out Rufus the pelican and Hope (from Dolphin Tale 2) along with the other rescued dolphins from stunning underwater windows or the spacious, open-air Dolphin Terrace.

 Captain Memo’s Pirate Cruise